Self-Worth

 Say them out loud or in your mind before carrying the piece of paper round with you for the rest of the day.
 You can make them specific to your seizures.

-Know your physical and emotional limits and know when to say ‘no’.
-Read our article about putting yourself in the driving seat and being confident to look after number 1.
+Know your physical and emotional limits and know when to say no!
+Work on being confident to look after number 1.

 Where can I access support?

-If you feel you are overwhelmed with low self-worth, please contact your GP.
+If you feel you are struggling with low self-worth, please contact your GP.

 If you are struggling with your self-worth, remember, you are not alone.

-Try downloading one of these apps that young people recommend:
+Try downloading this app that young people recommend:

-If you feel like you would like to talk to someone, you can contact us or reach out to one of the organisations below.
+If you feel like you would like to talk to someone, reach out to one of the organisations below.
 There are people ready and waiting to support you: